 - 7.2 Need For Flexibility.
 This Physical Solution must provide flexibility and adaptability to allow the Court to use existing and future technological, social, institutional, and economic options in order to maximize reasonable and beneficial water use in the Basin. - 7.3 General Pattern of Operations.
 A fundamental premise of the Physical Solution is that all Parties may Produce sufficient water to meet their reasonable and beneficial use requirements in accordance with the terms of this Judgment.
-To the extent that Production by a Producer exceeds such Producer's right to Produce a portion of the Total Safe Yield as provided in this Judgment, the Producer will pay a Replacement Water Assessment to the Watermaster and the Watermaster will provide Replacement Water to replace such excess production according to the methods set forth in this Judgment. - Water Rights.
+To the extent that Production by a Producer exceeds such Producer's right to Produce a portion of the Total Safe Yield as provided in this Judgment, the Producer will pay a Replacement Water Assessment to the Watermaster and the Watermaster will provide Replacement Water to replace such excess production according to the methods set forth in this Judgment. - 7.4 Water Rights.
 A Physical Solution for the Basin based upon a declaration of water rights and a formula for allocation of rights and obligations is necessary to implement the mandate of Article X, section 2 of the California Constitution.
-The Physical Solution requires quantifying the Producers' rights within the Basin in a manner which will reasonably allocate the Native Safe Yield and Imported Water Return Flows and which will provide for sharing Imported Water costs.
+The Physical Solution requires quantifying the Producers' rights within the Basin in a manner which will reasonably allocate the Native Safe Yield and Imported Water Return Flows and which will provide for sharing Imported Water costs, all subject to Pro Rata Reduction of certain Producers' Production Rights as set forth in this Judgment to accommodate the correlative rights of the Non-Pumper Class and subject to the periodic Evaluation of Reasonable and Beneficial Use pursuant to Paragraph 18.5.11.
 Imported Water sources are or will be available in amounts which, when combined with water conservation, water reclamation, water transfers, and improved conveyance and distribution methods within the Basin, will be sufficient in quantity and quality to assure implementation of the Physical Solution.
-Sufficient information and data exists to allocate existing water supplies, taking into account water rights priorities, within the Basin and as among the water users.
+Sufficient information and data exists to allocate existing water supplies, taking into account water rights priorities, within the Basin and as among the Parties.
 The Physical Solution provides for delivery and equitable distribution of Imported Water to the Basin.